ubytedev/WorkerUpstreamNotify/README.md

 # Worker Upstream Notify

-Extending [GenericActivityFramework](https://ubyte.dev/plugins/generic-activity-framework/), WorkerUpstreamNotify introduces boilerplate functionality for workers to send generic notifications to its higher initiator.
+Extending [GenericActivityFramework](https://ubyte.dev/plugins/generic-activity-framework/), WorkerUpstreamNotify introduces boilerplate functionality for workers to send any type of notifications to its higher initiator.